AaltoSciComp/scicomp-docs/scicomp/git-annex.rst

 - `DataLad <https://www.datalad.org/>`__ is a data-management focused interface for git-annex.
 This might be a better place to start.
+  DataLad also handles submodules (useful for very large numbers of files) and running workflows and saving the metadata.

 - **git LFS**  These two git extensions are often compared.  git LFS is created by GitHub, and operates on a centralized